hvdwolf/Joying-RootAssistant/SuperSU_for_Joying_Intel/Readme.md

 **How-To install:**</br>
-1. Download the SuperSU zip from the [Releases](https://github.com/hvdwolf/Joying-RootAssistant/releases/tag/20170617-02) and unzip it.
+1. Download the SuperSU zip from the [Releases](https://github.com/hvdwolf/Joying-RootAssistant/releases/) page and unzip it.
 2.
     * On Windows: Run CMD.exe as Administrator.
     * On Linux likes: Open a terminal.